-Step Description 1 In the Browser window, locate the Package with the < Formula of the Package with the in the Browser window in the Browser window If you do not have an existing < cprofile>> Package, use the 'MDG Technology Builder' option in the Model Wizard to create a new technology, then open the diagram from the newly created <profile>> Package.
+Step Description 1 In the Browser window, locate the Package with the < Formula of the Package with the in the Browser window, locate the Package with the in the Browser window, locate the Package with the in the Browser window, locate the Package with the interest of the Browser window.
+If you do not have an existing < profile>> Package, use the 'Management MDG Technology Builder' option in the Model Builder to create a new technology, then open the diagram from the newly created <profile>> Package.
 2 Drag the 'Metaclass' icon from the 'Profile' page of the Diagram Toolbox onto the diagram.
 The 'Extend Metaclass' dialog displays.
 3 Select the 'Stereotypes' tab.
-4 From the drop-down list, select the Profile to extend (for example, 'SysML1.3') and select the checkbox next to the non-UML Stereotype to extend (for example, 'Block').
+4 From the drop-down list, select the Profile to extend (for example, 'SysML1.4') and select the checkbox next to the non-UML Stereotype to extend (for example, 'Block').
 Click on the OK button.
 The appropriate Stereotype element is added to the Profile diagram.
 5 Add a new Stereotype by dragging the 'Add Stereotype Profile Helper' from the Diagram Toolbox.
 This will be the custom Stereotype that extends the non-UML type added to the diagram in step 4.
 When you have finished, the Stereotype element and Metaclass element are displayed on the Profile diagram.
 6 Draw a Generalize connector from the custom Stereotype added in step 5 to the non-UML Stereotype element added in step 4.
 7 Save the diagram as a Profile.
 8 Define a Toolbox Profile that has items for each of your Stereotypes.
 9 Incorporate the saved Profiles into an MDG Technology.